-The Communications and Microwave Laboratory provides a full range of modern measurement capability from 0-22 GHz, including a number of automatic network analyzers and modern spectrum analyzers.
-It also has extensive computer-aided design and simulation capability, based largely on modern commercial software running on workstations.
+The RF and Communications Laboratory provides a full range of modern measurement capability from 22 GHz, including a number of antenna measurement systems, vector network analyzers, and modern spectrum analyzers.
+It also has extensive computer-aided design and simulation capability.
 Interconnection of hardware measurements and computer simulation is stressed.

-The Digital Systems Laboratory (operated jointly with the Computer Engineering Department) provides complete facilities for experiments and projects ranging in complexity from a few digital integrated circuits and other electronic components to complete computer systems.
-It includes a variety of development systems to support microprocessor-based design, VLSI design, and other computer design projects.
-It also holds facilities to support digital signal processing projects.
+The Digital Systems Laboratory (operated jointly with the Department of Computer Engineering) provides complete facilities for experiments and projects ranging in complexity from a few digital integrated circuits to FPGA-based designs.
+The laboratory also includes a variety of development systems to support embedded systems and digital signal processing.

 The Intelligent Control Laboratory provides an experimental environment for students in the area of control and system engineering.
-It includes a computer controlled IBM robotic arm system, several servo-experimenters, and a torsional mechanical control system.
-The equipment provides students with a wide range of qualitative and quantitative experiments for learning the utility and versatility of feedback in computer-controlled systems.
+The lab includes computer-controlled DC motors.
+These motors provide students with a range of qualitative and quantitative experiments such as inverted pendulum for learning the utility and versatility of feedback in computer-controlled systems.

 The Image and Video Processing Laboratory supports graduate student research on algorithms and implementations for image analysis, image reconstruction and super-resolution, and stereo imaging.
 Laboratory equipment includes cameras for image acquisition, computational resources, and FPGAs for real-time testing.